 - bacon – 35 mcg

 Adding more vitamin K-rich foods to the diet may have some protective benefits.
-One study noted that people who had a higher intake of vitamin K-2 had a reduced risk of cancer.

 The same review also noted the importance of vitamin K for keeping insulin levels balanced.
 Participants who took vitamin K-1 supplements showed improved insulin resistance in one study.
 Another study indicated that an increased intake of vitamin K-1 led to a decreased risk of developing diabetes.